-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Liberty at Home
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Liberty Medicare Healthy at Home (HMO I-SNP)

-This booklet gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2021.
+This booklet gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2022.
 It explains how to get coverage for the health care services and prescription drugs you need.
 This is an important legal document.
 Please keep it in a safe place.

-This plan, Liberty at Home Liberty at Home, is offered by Liberty at Home, LLC.
-(When this Evidence of Coverage says "we," "us," or "our," it means Liberty at Home Liberty at Home LLC.
-When it says "plan" or "our plan," it means Liberty at Home Liberty at Home.)
+This plan, Liberty Medicare Healthy at Home is offered by Liberty Advantage, LLC dba Liberty Medicare Advantage.
+This plan, Liberty Medicare Healthy at Home, is offered by Liberty Advantage Medicare.
+(When this Evidence of Coverage says "we," "us," or "our," it means Liberty Advantage Medicare.
+When it says "plan" or "our plan," it means Liberty Medicare Healthy at Home.)

 Please contact our Member Services number at 1-844-854-6884 for additional information.
 (TTY users should call 711).
-Hours are 8 a.m. to 8.p.m., seven days a week..
+Hours are 8:00 a.m. to 8:00 p.m., seven (7) days a week.

-This document is also available in Braille and in large print.
+This document is also available in Braille and large print.

-Benefits, premium, deductible, and/or copayments/coinsurance may change on January 1, 2022.
+Benefits, premium, and/or copayments/coinsurance may change on January 1, 2023.